fulgurio/SocialNetworkBundle/README.md

 3. Enable the Bundle
 4. Configure your application's security.yml
 5. Configure the FOSUserBundle
+6. Configure the bundle
-6. Import FulgurioSocialNetworkBundle routing
+7. Import FulgurioSocialNetworkBundle routing
-7. Update your database schema
+8. Update your database schema

 ### Step 1: Download FulgurioSocialNetworkBundle